The logic behind validating a binary search tree is :

 }

-Tree is a valid binary search tree
+Tree with root node (5) is a valid binary search tree